hashicorp/terraform-provider-google/website/docs/r/monitoring_slo.html.markdown

   (Required)
   Range of numerical values.
-The computed good_service will be the count of values x in the Distribution such that range.min <= x < range.max. inclusive of min and exclusive of max.
+The computed good_service will be the count of values x in the Distribution such that range.min <= x <= range.max. inclusive of min and max.
 Open ranges can be defined by setting just one of min or max.
   Structure is documented below.